gabrielmagal/Cash-Management-and-Control/README.md

 Changes will be made soon and I will add them to the project (Without prior notice).
 Feel free to modify and use the codes!

+The project may have some errors, fix them and have fun.
+You must also change the connection to the database.

 Credits: Gabriel Magal, Stackoverflow, Google. :D